Meiji era: Early Meiji period (1868–77)

 In conjunction with the new conscription law, the Japanese government began modeling their ground forces after the French military.
 Indeed, the new Japanese army used the same rank structure as the French.
 The enlisted corps ranks were: private, noncommissioned officers, and officers.
 The private classes were: jōtō-hei or upper soldier, ittō-sotsu or first-class soldier, and nitō-sotsu or second-class soldier.
 The noncommissioned officer class ranks were: gochō or corporal, gunsō or sergeant, sōchō or sergeant major, and tokumu-sōchō or special sergeant major.
-Finally, the officer class is made up of: shōi or second lieutenant, chūi or first lieutenant, tai or captain, shōsa or major, chūsa or lieutenant colonel, taisa or colonel, shōshō or major general, chūjō or lieutenant general, taishō or general, and gensui or field marshal.
-The French government also contributed greatly to the training of Japanese officers.
-Many were employed at the military academy in Kyoto, and many more still were feverishly translating French field manuals for use in the Japanese ranks.